vgno/ably/docs/architecture.md

 ##### The `uniform` randomizer

 A type of randomizer that assigns users to groups with equal probability of being assigned to each group.

-Example:

-If you have two variants: `A` and `B`, you will get 50% chance of being assigned to group `A` and 50% chance of being assigned to group `B`.
-If you have three variants: `A`, `B` and `C`, you will get roughly 33.33% chance of being assigned to each group.

-The randomizer relies on the uniform distribution of values of the `Math.random()` function.
+The uniform randomizer relies on the uniform distribution of values of the `Math.random()` function.

-To use it, supply `'uniform'` as the value of the `'randomizer'` option when adding a test.

 Usage example: